 Making your board public can offer various advantages, especially for open-source projects, educational purposes, or for marketing reasons.
 Some key benefits include:

-When Public Tasks are enabled, users with a t0ggles account can submit tasks to a public board.
+When Public Tasks are enabled, users with a t0ggles account (if board is public) or guest users (if board is private) can submit tasks to a board.
 These submissions require team approval before appearing on the board.
 This is useful for collecting feature requests, bug reports, or** general feedback** from external users.

 To enable Public Tasks, go to: